LiveHelperChat/doc/docs/language.md

 ## How to override default translations?

 Create an extension with the following structure.
-In this case we are overriding `lt_LT` translations.
+In this case we are overriding `lt_LT` and `en_EN` translations.
+Source on [github](https://github.com/LiveHelperChat/livehelperchat-extensions)

 ```
 overridetranslation
     translations
         lt_LT (change folder name to your language)
+            translation.ts
+        en_EN (override english translations)
             translation.ts
 ```